Paul H. Todd Jr.: Congress

 In 1962, he unsuccessfully challenged incumbent Republican U.S. Representative August E. Johansen in Michigan's 3rd congressional district.
 In 1964, Todd defeated Johansen to be elected as a Democrat to the 89th Congress, serving from January 3, 1965, to January 3, 1967.
 He was known as one of the Michigan Five Fluke Freshmen and in 1966, lost in the general election to Republican Garry E. Brown.

 Later career

 Todd later served as chief executive officer of Planned Parenthood from 1967 to 1970.
 He was appointed to the Governor's Commission on Ethics and served from 1972 to 1976.
 He was an unsuccessful candidate for election to the 94th Congress in 1974.
 He is a former chair of the Board of Directors of Pathfinder International.

 Personal life

 Before his death on November 18, 2008, Todd resided in Kalamazoo, Michigan.
 Todd was married to Terry for 51 years and together they had four children.
 Terry preceded him in death in 1997.
-Todd married Caroline Ham, a former Kalamazoo mayor, in 2004.
+Todd married Caroline Hamm, a former Kalamazoo mayor, in 2004.